-Do you see the endless circle I was getting myself into?
+Do you see the endless circle I had gotten myself into?

 I had to do something.

-I took some time to learn about the nature of motivation, how it naturally ebbs and flows, and ways to build it back up when your cup is feeling empty.
+I took some time to learn about the nature of motivation, how it naturally ebbs and flows, and ways to build it back up when my cup is feeling empty.

 Do you lack clarity about what you want?
 Are your goals fuzzy, or do you have a clear sense of what you are trying to accomplish?

 Are you clear on what your next action needs to be?
 Not the final project, but the very next thing you need to do.

 Do you know HOW to do your next step?
 If not, do you know what to do in order to learn how to do it?

 Do you understand your “why”?
 What is your reason for wanting to do whatever it is you want to do but lack motivation for?
 If you don’t know why you want to do something, is it any wonder you don’t feel like doing it?
 Know your why.